What's the meaning of the phrase 'Queer Street'?

 What's the origin of the phrase 'Queer Street'?

-This slang term was recorded in 1811 in an updated version of Grose's Dictionary of the Vulgar Tongue, titled Lexicon Balatronicum: A Dictionary of Buckish Slang, University Wit, and Pickpocket Eloquence:
+This slang term was recorded in 1811 in an updated version of Grose's Classical Dictionary of the Vulgar Tongue, titled Lexicon Balatronicum: A Dictionary of Buckish Slang, University Wit, and Pickpocket Eloquence:

 QUEER STREET.
 Wrong.
 Improper.
 Contrary to one's wish.
 It is queer street, a cant phrase, to signify that it is wrong or different to our wish.